At a Glance

 Descriptions & requirements

+Job description.
 Proud to serve.
-Proud to keep justice going
+Proud to keep justice going.

 Your role

-With a friendly and approachable manner, you\’ll have excellent attention to detail and good written and verbal communication skills.
-You have a desire to deliver proactive and effective support to customers by phone and email.
+With a friendly and approachable manner, you will have excellent attention to detail and good written and verbal communication skills.
+You should have a desire to deliver proactive and effective support to customers by phone and email.
+You will be skilled in organizing your time, prioritising efficiently, able to multi-task and adapt to using various software packages.
+You will enjoy working in a busy environment and helping court users navigate the justice system.

 #J-18808-Ljbffr